Testimonio

 Yahshua = Yah + shuah.
 Yah is short for Yahweh, and shuah is from Yeshua which means "to save, save alive, rescue."

-This means that even though his name was common, it still held deep spiritual significance.
-It literally translates to God rescues.
+This means that even though His name was common, it still held deep spiritual significance.
+It literally translates to God rescues — a powerful reminder of His divine purpose from birth.

-Early Christians began observing the birth of Jesus' birth around this time because it was an alternative to the pagan festivals happening at this time.
+Early Christians began observing the birth of Jesus around this date because it served as an alternative to the pagan festivals happening at the same time.

 According to our guide When Jesus Was Really Born, According to the Bible: